Jadedvi104/Kickstarter-Contract/README.md

 # Kickstarter-Contract
-#npm install node
+first you need to install
-#npm install next react react-dom
+npm install node next react react-dom

+second you run it.
+npm run dev

-test at your localhost:3000
+then test at your localhost:3000